zzulueta/mslearn-ai-agents/Instructions/07-use-agent-tools-with-mcp.md

    code server.py
     ```

     In this code file, you'll define the tools the agent can use to simulate a backend service for the retail store.
+Notice the server setup code at the top of the file.
+It uses `FastMCP` to quickly spin up an MCP server instance named "Inventory".
+This server will host the tools you define and make them accessible to the agent during the lab.

 1. Find the comment **Add an inventory check tool** and add the following code: